 The 10 Alternatives to Equity Release

-While it is true, that many people use equity release schemes every year to fund everything from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – it is certainly not for everyone.
+While it is true, that many people use equity release schemes every year to reserved from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – but it’s certainly not for everyone.

-Having financial freedom is, something everyone wants, but in as much as equity release may look like your only way out, it is always essential to weigh up the pros and cons before you raise money that way.
+Having financial freedom is, something everyone wants in their lifetime, but as much equity release may look like your only way out, it’s always essential to weigh up the pros and cons before you raise cash that way.

-Take a moment and assess your property.
-Do you think you can you sell your current home and purchase a smaller property or realty in a cheaper area?
+Take a moment and assess your property’s worth.
+Do you think you can you sell your current or latest home and acquire a smaller property or realty in a cheaper area?

-Well, once your kids are grown, and they move out, you will have more space in your home than you need.
-That is when downsizing becomes a viable option.
+Well, once your kids are grown up, and they move out, you’ll have more space in your home than you need.
+That is when downsizing to a smaller property becomes a viable option.
 It is possible even if you have already released equity in the form of a lifetime mortgage.

-It is one of the more popular ways of gathering up some extra buck in the UK market right now.
-In fact, according to a report by a major insurance company, nearly two in five over-55s – up to 3.5 million homeowners – plan to sell their houses and expect to raise around an average of £88,000.
+It is one of the more popular ways or means of gathering up some extra cash in the England today.
+In fact, according to a report by a major insurance organisation, nearly two in five over-55s – up to 3.5 million homeowners – plan on selling their houses and expect to raise around an average amount of £88,000.
 Over 78% of the over-55 homeowners planning to sell say that the goal of downsizing is to release equity.